 The Oklahoma Farm Bureau Women’s Leadership Committee hosts a youth safety day to share safety lessons with students promoting safe habits on farms, ranches and at home.

-Lessons will include ATV safety, fire safety, electricity safety, tractor safety and more.
+Lessons will include ATV safety, electricity safety, tractor safety, a special presentation from OKFB partners Air Evac Lifeteam, and more.
 OKFB’s Safety Services personnel and others will demonstrate safe practices and habits that students can use in their daily lives.

 Farm City Festival

 One of the Women's Leadership Committee's most popular activities is the Farm City Festival held at the state Capitol during the legislative session.
 Women from across the state bring food items produced in Oklahoma to educate lawmakers and their staffs about the Oklahoma agriculture industry.